What is a heat pump?

-Geothermal heat pumps use the same reversible cooling cycle, but instead of depending on the outside air, they draw from the stable temperatures of 50 to 60 degrees Fahrenheit found underground.
-Geothermal systems use underground loops to exchange heat between your home and the ground below, providing highly efficient climate control no matter how hot or cold the outside air gets.
+On another hand, geothermal heat pumps use the same reversible cooling cycle, but instead of depending on the outside air, they draw from the stable temperatures of 50 to 60 degrees Fahrenheit found underground.
+Geothermal heat pump systems use underground loops to exchange heat between your home and the ground below, providing highly efficient climate control no matter how hot or cold the outside air gets.

 Whichever one you choose, heat pumps are a great choice in terms of energy efficiency and can help you save on heating costs.
-Heat pumps can provide highly efficient climate control throughout the year for many, particularly new construction or major renovation.
+Heat pumps can provide highly efficient climate control throughout the year for many homes, particularly new construction or major renovation.
 If you’re interested in transitioning to a heat pump for your Springfield area home or need maintenance on your existing system, give us a call at (413) 200-4203.
 We can help you with your new heat pump installation and advise on which system is the most appropriate for your home!